Western Springs goes back in time for one day at the Western Springs Historical Society’s MayFest

-The Western Springs Historical Society (WSHS), presents an afternoon of old-fashioned family fun during MayFest, a new biennial event designed to raise awareness of the Society and its Preservation Awards.
-The event will take place Sunday, May 4, 2-5pm at the Tower Green.
+The Western Springs Historical Society (WSHS), presented an afternoon of old-fashioned family fun during MayFest, a new biennial event designed to raise awareness of the Society and its Preservation Awards.
+The event took place Sunday, May 4 at the Tower Green.

-The afternoon will feature traditional carnival games, old-fashioned entertainment, food and crafts.
-Carnival games will include nostalgic favorites like the milk can toss, bucket drop and a scavenger hunt with a raffle prize.
-Entertainment will feature a juggler, unicyclists, Maypole dancers, and the Western Springs-based Allegro fiddle and dance ensemble.
-Food will include lemonade, popcorn, cotton candy and an old-fashioned candy table.
-Craft tables will offer boys and girls the opportunity to create crafts from another time, like May baskets, crowns and pennants.
-Children, preschool through grade 4th grade, can participate in a coloring contest.
-View contest details and download the coloring sheet here.
-Entertainment is free, and tickets for food, crafts and games can be purchased at the event.
+The afternoon featured traditional carnival games, old-fashioned entertainment, food and crafts.
+Carnival games included nostalgic favorites like the milk can toss, bucket drop and a scavenger hunt with a raffle prize.
+Entertainment featured a juggler, unicyclists, Maypole dancers, and the Western Springs-based Allegro fiddle and dance ensemble.
+Food included lemonade, popcorn, cotton candy and an old-fashioned candy table.
+Craft tables offered boys and girls the opportunity to create crafts from another time, like May baskets, crowns and pennants.
+Children, preschool through grade 4th grade, participated in a coloring contest.

 Historic Home Ownership: Challenges and Rewards presented by Charlie Pipal, AIA, Thursday, April 17th @ 7 pm, Thomas Ford Library (lower level)